 Bonsignore: Turns out there really are Chargers fans north of San Diego

-Deborah Ashcroft, center, of San Clemente, and Tod Degray, second from left, of San Clemente cheer the Chargers first round draft pick at the ESPN Zone in Anaheim on Thursday, April 27, 2017.
-The Chargers chose wide receiver Mike Williams as the 7th overall pick in the 2017 NFL draft.
+Heather Defelice, left, and Amanda Byrne of Culver City have fun meeting fellow Chargers fans at the ESPN Zone in Anaheim on Thursday, April 27, 2017.
+Season ticket holders were invited to watch the Chargers make their 1st round pick in th 2017 NFL draft.

 Comments